hbkswe/vehicle_dashboard/README.md

 ### Running the Application
 1. Ensure MongoDB is running and populated with initial data.
 2. Start Node-RED and deploy the flows.
-3. Open the dashboard in your browser at `http://your-ec2-public-ip:1880/ui` (or locally at `http://localhost:1880/ui`).
+3. Open the dashboard in your browser at `http://35.183.40.111:1880/ui` (or locally at `http://localhost:1880/ui`).
+Please note that the public IP may change due to AWS policy.
 4. Interact with the dashboard:
    - Adjust motor speed using the slider.
    - Toggle the charging button.